dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 If the endpoint does not define any parameters bound to the request body, use the [`Accepts`](xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.Accepts%2A) extension method to specify the content type that the endpoint accepts.

-Note that if you specify [`Accepts`](xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.Accepts%2A) multiple times, only the last one will be used -- they are not combined.
+Note that if you specify [`Accepts`](xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.Accepts%2A) multiple times, only metadata from the last one is used -- they are not combined.

 ##### [Controllers](#tab/controllers)